How to Get on the New York Times Bestseller List – 4 Case Studies from Authors Who Have Done It

 Moreover, given the explosion of online sales and the diminishing number of traditional brick-and-mortar bookstores (and, consequently, bookstore sales) the sales methodology behind how books are counted has influenced which books appear or do not appear on the list.

-As explained in a recent article about how to become a best-selling author and how to appear on a bestseller list, it’s stated that the New York Times in particular, when tallying books for bestseller status, considers:
+As explained in this article previously and in another article about how to become a best-selling author, it’s stated that the New York Times in particular, considers:

 1. Books that sold in a very specific time period: The Times does not track cumulative sales.
 Hence, why the Bible, the best-selling book of all time, will not appear on the list.
 Books like Don Quixote and The Tale of Two Cities, worldwide beloved classics that have sold millions over the years, also will not appear.
 Dan Brown’s Davinci Code, however, will appear, as it did for several years between 2003 and 2006.